JohnnyBazooka89/StSModdingToolCardImagesCreator/README.md

 # StSModdingToolCardImagesCreator

 This is the tool I created to help create images for [The Blackbeard Mod](https://github.com/JohnnyBazooka89/StSModTheBlackbeard).
-I hope it will be useful for other modders.
+I hope it will be useful for other Modders.

 This tool takes 500x380 or 250x190 images and cuts them to fit into Slay the Spire cards.